gitrust/ffmpeg-scripts/Readme.md

+# Description

-# Collection of ffmpeg scripts
+Collection of private batch scripts used for ffmpeg processing (video and audio editing)